Sales and Trading Salary and Bonuses 2022

 Further, if the sales and trading division or firm as a whole did poorly, even if your desk had great performance and you yourself did as well, that can still result in a lackluster bonus.

-This has been the case in 2021 because 2021 was a banner year within sales and trading - one of the best ever - and so battles have taken place whereby leaders of firms have said this was an anomaly so folks in sales and trading shouldn't get outsized bonuses, and those within sales and trading have (predictably) said they should get bonuses for their outsized performance irrespective of the environment they were operating in.
+This was the case in 2021 because 2021 was a banner year within sales and trading - one of the best ever - and so battles took place whereby leaders of firms said that this performance was an anomaly so folks in sales and trading shouldn't get outsized bonuses.
+Then those within sales and trading (predictably) said they should get bonuses for their outsized performance irrespective of the environment they were operating in.

 Ultimately, you need to always operate under the assumption that you'll only end up being paid the minimum necessary to keep you at the firm.
 So you should always try to join desks that will have reasonable levels of mobility across firms so that if you get a poor bonus, you can go to another firm that promises to pay you more (you can then take this offer to your bosses to try to get it matched if you want to stay within the firm you're at).

 So, obviously bonuses can be variable.
 This will be even more true moving forward given the significant bump in base salary that occurred last year.
 But below is a rough approximation of what you can expect.
 Generally analyst bonuses are quite predictable, and things begin to get more variable as you move into the associate territory.

 |S&T Title||Bonus (Low)||Bonus (High)|

 |Associate (Third Year)||$55,000||$145,000|